#TransformLaw KWM Prize

 Mentors

-As part of the program, you will be mentored by a selection of high-calibre legal, tech and business experts.
-Examples from previous competition rounds include:
+As part of the program, you will be mentored and/or judged by a selection of high-calibre legal, tech and business experts.
+In previous years our mentors have included:

 - Yaw-Hsien (Shen) Chow - Principal Lawyer, YHC Lawyers

-- Sarina Eggers – Founder and Managing Director, Business Kitz
+- Sarina Eggers-Stable – Founder and Managing Director, Business Kitz

 Program outline